MinZHANG-WHU/Change-Detection-Review/readme.md

 ## 2. Implementation process

 Figure 2 provide a general implementation process of AI-based change detection, but the structure of the AI model is diverse and needs to be well designed according to different application situations and the training data.
-It is worth mentioning that existing mature frameworks such as TensorFlow, Keras, Pytorch, and Caffe, help researchers more easily realize the design, training, and deployment of AI models, and their development documents provide detailed introductions.
+It is worth mentioning that existing mature frameworks such as <a href="https://www.tensorflow.org/" target="_blank">TensorFlow</a>, <a href="https://keras.io/" target="_blank">Keras</a>, <a href="https://pytorch.org/" target="_blank">Pytorch</a>, and <a href="https://caffe.berkeleyvision.org/" target="_blank">Caffe</a>, help researchers more easily realize the design, training, and deployment of AI models, and their development documents provide detailed introductions.

 ![](/Figure%202.png)
 <center>Figure 2.
 Implementation process of AI-based change detection (black arrows indicate workflow and red arrow indicates an example).</center>